-Name: the name of your Puzzle Partners a 1 Relationship: 1.
-2 PARENT CONTRACT Dear Parents and Guardians, This school year we request that you support your child's learning by ensuring your child completes at least two lessons in this book each month. school the stat so the teacher can review the complete child should bring his/her puzzle book to d work and check progress.
-Please check and sign this contract showing your support 0 I have read the Helpful Hints for parents on page 11, and will follow those that make sense for our family.
-I will make sure my child takes his/her puzzle book to school on the scheduled days.
+PUZZLE PARTNER CONTACT Please write the name of your Puzzle Partners and their relationships to you here: • Name: 1 2 1.
+2 · relationship.
+PARENT CONTRACT Dear Parents and Guardians, This school year we request that you support your child's learning by ensuring your child completes at least two lessons in this book each month.
+Every your child should bring his/her puzzle book to school so the teacher can review the completed work and check progress.
+Please check the statements below that work for your family, and sign this contract showing your support for this program.
+I have read the Helpful Hints for parents on parake sense for our family. age 11, and will follow those that I will make sure my child takes his/her puzzle book to school on the scheduled days.
 I will monitor my child's progress on a regular basis, encouraging him/her to keep up with the weekly schedule.
 I understand that my child does not have to finish the puzzle homework assignments.
 It's more important that my child tries hard, because success is often achieved with steady steps over time.
 I will notify my child's teacher if my child experiences repetitive frustration.
 I will help my child see that working on these crossword puzzles and lessons is fun and purposeful.
 I will help my child find a safe place in our home where this book can be kept.
 I will notify the teacher if my child loses or misplaces this PuzzleWiseTM book.
-I agree to the statements I have checked above 2 .
-Parent/ Guardian Signature Date
+I agree to the statements I have checked above.
+Parent/G Guardian Signature Date